Bachelor of Arts (Honours) Early Childhood Education & Care CW748

 What follow-on study opportunities are available?

-Graduates have gone on to pursue Masters qualifications in Speech and Language Therapy, Primary School Teaching, Equality Studies, Legal Studies, Play Therapy, Montessori Education, Applied Behaviour Analysis, Child, Family and Youth Studies, Adult and Community Education and Further Education Studies (leading to registration with the Teaching Council).
+Graduates have gone on to pursue Masters' qualifications in Speech and Language Therapy; Primary School Teaching; Equality Studies; Legal Studies; Play Therapy; Montessori Education; Applied Behaviour Analysis; Child, Family and Youth Studies; Adult and Community Education and Further Education Studies (leading to registration with the Teaching Council).
 Graduates are eligible to apply to progress onto the Masters in Leadership in Early Years Education and Care or a Research Masters through socialCORE at Institute of Technology Carlow.

 What exemptions will I receive?-